google/WebFundamentals/src/content/en/updates/2018/08/devtools.md

 {# https://chromium.googlesource.com/chromium/src/+/5cc93793d9819f9b0d9e6fde47cdeb8e9c481ae4 #}

 ## Debug Node.js apps with ndb {: #ndb }

+Note: ndb is an experimental project from Google Chrome Labs.

 ndb is a new debugger for Node.js applications.
 On top of the [usual debugging features that you get through DevTools][medium]{: .external }, ndb also offers: